arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-1.md

 We will soon find out that this minor change throws a monkey wrench into the works of traditional function application and composition.

-In the next part we will implement some of those type.
+In the next part we will implement some of those types.
 In defining them, we will make sure of ensuring 3 important traits:

 1. that the result will be about *pure functions*, so we will get the benefits of both pure functions and controlled effects
 2. that the extra-behavior is not accidentally executed while the pure functions are being manipulated